LISA NULL

 Ballad singer extraordinaire

-Lisa Null is a mainstay and an inspiration for singers and folk music fans in Washington, DC and on the national folk music scene for more than 50 years.
-Lisa performs and collects traditional folksongs from North America, Ireland, and Great Britain.
-She is a strong singer whose indomitable spirit shines through every song she performs.
-Lisa brings a deep, scholarly interest to bear on her material and has a background in folklore and history, both of which she taught at Georgetown University for several years.
-In addition to being a performer and teacher, she also is a “song-catcher” who traveled to Ireland to help record Seamus Ennis, the great folklore collector and master of the Irish bagpipes.
-Ennis urged her to explore the wonderful but neglected trove of American-Irish traditional song, which has formed an important part of her repertoire ever since.
-She also sings her own songs, a variety of historical and good-time “chorus” songs, and many old-timey country numbers.
+Lisa had a deep, scholarly interest in traditional songs.
+She had a background in folklore and history, both of which she taught at Georgetown University for several years.
+In addition to being a performer and teacher, she was also is a “song-catcher” who traveled to Ireland to help record Seamus Ennis, the great folklore collector and master of the Irish bagpipes.
+Ennis urged her to explore the wonderful but neglected trove of American-Irish traditional songs, which established an important part of her repertoire.
+She also composed topical songs in traditional forms, good-time “chorus” songs, and old-timey country numbers.